 Increasing carbon dioxide

-New research suggests that climate change may be associated with changes in the ability of some plants to trigger an allergic reaction, making them more aggravating for people who suffer from allergies.
-One of the main drivers of climate change is increases in atmospheric carbon dioxide (CO2) levels due to burning fossil fuels,9 and increasing CO2 concentrations in the air can cause some plants, like ragweed, to produce more pollen.10 Higher CO2 concentrations are also linked to larger poison ivy plants that produce more urushiol, the toxic, oily substance that makes poison ivy a potent skin irritant.11
+One of the main drivers of global warming is increasing carbon dioxide (CO2) pollution from the burning of fossil fuels.
+Increasing CO2 concentrations in the air can cause some plants, like ragweed, to produce more pollen.
+Higher CO2 concentrations are also linked to larger poison ivy plants that produce more urushiol, the toxic, oily substance that makes this plant a potent skin irritant.

 Air pollution and allergies